YazalskiGamings/ml_from_scratch/README.md

-# Implementing ML Algorithims by Scratch
+# Implementing ML Algorithims From Scratch